SatinderSidhu/aws-s3-object-versions-operations/README.md

 # S3 Versions Management with Python

 Welcome.
-This code can help you find all the S3 object versions within a given bucket and check if versions are created within a week.
+This code can help you find all the S3 object versions within a given bucket and read all the versions.
+If there are versions created within a week apart, it will print them and mark for deletion.

 ## Requirements